Rodrigo Guth

-Rodrigo Guth (born 10 November 2000) is a Brazilian football player of German descent.
-He plays for Dutch club Fortuna Sittard.
+Rodrigo Guth (born 10 November 2000) is a Brazilian professional footballer who plays as a centre-back for Argentine Primera División club Talleres.

 Club career

+Atalanta

 Guth joined the youth teams of Italian club Atalanta in the summer of 2017 and started playing for their Under-19 squad.
 He represented Atalanta in the 2019–20 UEFA Youth League.
 He was called up several times to the senior squad in the summer of 2020, but remained on the bench.

 On 5 October 2020, he joined Serie B club Pescara on loan.
 He made his Serie B debut for Pescara on 2 November 2020 in a game against Lecce.
 He started the game and played the full match.

-On 20 July 2021, Guth joined newly promoted Eredivisie club Nijmegen on a season-long loan.
+On 20 July 2021, Guth joined newly promoted Eredivisie club NEC on a season-long loan.

+Fortuna Sittard

+On 21 July 2022, Guth signed a five-year contract with Eredivisie club Fortuna Sittard.
+On 6 August, the opening day of the 2022–23 season, he made his debut for the club in a 3–2 home loss to Ajax, starting at centre-back before coming off in the 78th minute for Ivo Pinto.
+He scored his first goal for Fortuna on 2 September in a 4–3 home defeat to Utrecht, heading in the 1–1 equaliser from a Mats Seuntjens cross in the 67th minute.
+On 2 October, he scored against his former club NEC in the first round of the KNVB Cup, which saw Fortuna knocked out following a 3–2 away defeat at De Goffert.

+Talleres

-On 22 July 2022, Guth signed a five-year contract with Fortuna Sittard.
+On 25 July 2025, Guth signed a three-and-a-half-year contract with Argentine Primera División club Talleres.

 International career

 Guth represented Brazil at the 2017 South American U-17 Championship and the 2017 FIFA U-17 World Cup.